LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ## My anti-bot timeline

-With two apps deployed for almost a year, I was feeling good about life and coding, then the bots arrived...
+With two apps deployed for almost a year without any new Users, I was feeling stable, good about life and coding, then the bots arrived...

 Below is my timeline of first discovering bot activity and resolving it for free while keeping a nice experience for my eventual authentic human users.